lmigueldf/doc/api/audio.md

 :    1. `name {string}`
      2. `time {number}`

 Sets the current time of the specified sound.
+Note that this function is only available for `background` sounds.

 ### getTime (name)